Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: General formalism of 2DTS

 \section{General formalism of 2DTS}

 As a starting point, we need to connect the outcome of a 2D measurement to a third-order response function of the system.
 Let us consider the general 2D protocol sketched in Fig.\ \ref{fig:exp2d}.
 Here we denote with $E_0(s)$ the ``fixed'' field, whose envelope is centered at $s=0$, and $\bar{E}_{\tau}(s)$ the ``moving'' one, which is centered at $s=-\tau$.
 Notice that we do not restrict here the time ordering of the two pulses, which can be varied according to the sign of $\tau$: we thus have that either $\bar{E}_\tau$ or $E_0$ come first for $\tau>0$ or $\tau<0$, respectively \cite{liu_J.Chem.Phys.25}.
 The experimental procedure consists in collecting the generated response at a time $s=t$ when both fields are present, $E^{\text{out}}_{0,\tau}(t,\tau)$ in Fig.\ \ref{fig:exp2d}(a), or when only one of them illuminates the system, $E^{\text{out}}_{0}(t)$ and $E^{\text{out}}_{\tau}(t,\tau)$ in Fig.\ \ref{fig:exp2d}(b)-(c), respectively.
-The generated radiation is collected as a function of $(t,\tau)$ and the differential signal is recorded as: \be E_{2D}(t,\tau)\equiv E^{\text{out}}_{0,\tau}(t,\tau)-E^{\text{out}}_{0}(t)-E^{\text{out}}_{\tau}(t,\tau). \ee In the simple case of non-absorbing thin films the $E_{2D}(t,\tau)$ can be approximated with the (nonlinear) polarization $P_{2D}(t,\tau)$ induced in the system \be E_{2D}(t,\tau)\sim P_{2D}(t,\tau), \ee neglecting thus any effect of the propagation of the electric fields inside and outside the sample.
-The analysis of Sec.\ \ref{sec:prop} will clarify the limits of such approximation.
-Consequently, one can \emph{theoretically} compute the quantity: \be P_{2D}(t,\tau)=P[E_{0,\tau}](t,\tau)-P[E_{0}](t)-P[\bar{E}_{\tau}](t,\tau). \ee where each term represents the induced polarization $P$ in the presence of two ($E_{0,\tau}$) or one ($E_{0}$, $\bar{E}_{\tau}$) driving fields.
-The signal collected in time is usually Fourier transformed to the conjugated frequencies domain $(t,\tau)\rightarrow(\omega_t,\omega_\tau)$ and represented as a 2D map.
-Let us first perform the Fourier transform with respect to $t$ of the 2D signal in Eq.\ \ref{eq:2d} by explicitly writing the electric fields entering each term.
-For the first term we have the sum $E(\omega,\tau)=E_0(\omega)+\bar E_\tau(\omega)$, while $E(\omega,\tau)=E_{0}(\omega)$ or $E(\omega,\tau)=\bar E_{\tau}(\omega)$ for the remaining two terms.
-Since the Fourier transform of $\bar{E}_{\tau}(t)$ is simply $\bar{E}_\tau(\omega)=e^{-i\omega\tau}E_{\tau}(\omega)$, where $E_{\tau}(\omega)$ is the spectrum of the delayed field for $\tau=0$, we see that the $\tau$ dependence of the $P_{2D}(\omega_t,\tau)$ only enters via the phase factor $e^{-i\omega \tau}$ of the delayed pulse.
-Moreover, one can easily see that the linear response cancels out in Eq.\ \ref{eq:2d}, since contributions to the polarization at first order in $E$, $P^{(1)}(\omega)=\chi^{(1)}(\omega)E(\omega)$, are simply additive.
-As a consequence, the lowest-order nonlinear process in a centrosymmetric material generating the 2D signal comes from a third-order polarization.
-Let us write this response in full generality as follows:
+The generated radiation is collected as a function of $(t,\tau)$ and the differential signal is recorded as: \be E_{2D}(t,\tau)\equiv E^{\text{out}}_{0,\tau}(t,\tau)-E^{\text{out}}_{0}(t)-E^{\text{out}}_{\tau}(t,\tau). \ee {In practice, the three signals entering Eq.\ \ref{eq:2dexp} are extracted using a differential chopping scheme combined with phase-resolved electro-optic sampling of the emitted THz field \cite{mahmood_Nat.Phys.21,katsumi_Phys.Rev.Lett.24}.
+Here, the two excitation pulses are selectively modulated, and one can isolate the nonlinear contribution corresponding to the combined action of both fields, which is mathematically equivalent to the subtraction in Eq.\ \ref{eq:2dexp}.
+This equivalence holds provided that the system response is stationary across laser shots and that relaxation to equilibrium occurs on a timescale shorter than the pulse repetition rate, conditions typically satisfied in THz 2D spectroscopy experiments employing low to moderate fluences.}